sunny-aguilar/python-dsa/educative/class-01/challenge-07.md

 Outerloop runs n times.
 Inner loop has j doubling at each iteration.
 Var is also increasing by 1 at each iteration.

 ### Solution Review:
 Running Time Complexity = 1 + 1 + 1 + n + n + n + n = 3 + 5n.
 To find gthe Big O time complexity, 1. drop the leading constants and 2. drop the lower order terms.
+Therefore